MobilePayDev/MobilePay-Partnerbank/README.md

 Received an error?
 Don’t worry!
 First, check your original request and try again.
 If you're still having problems, ask our support team for help.

+MobilePay Sandbox Developer Portal is https://sandbox-developer.mobilepay.dk/

+Production Developer Portal is https://developer.mobilepay.dk/

 ## Prerequisites
-- Integrator has been invited to the MobilePay Production Developer Portal https://developer.mobilepay.dk/
+- **Create an user:** Once you have received an invitation to the Developer Portal, then you need to register as a new user within 7 days.
-- Integrator has created an app on https://developer.mobilepay.dk/application Make a note of your `X-IBM-Client-Id` and `X-IBM-Client-Secret`.
+- **Create an app:** From the developer portal, click on your e-mail in the top and choose ” My apps” at the top of the page.
+It shows a list of applications that the developer has created.
+Click the create new app button.
+Make a note of your `X-IBM-Client-Id` and `X-IBM-Client-Secret`.
 These are needed for your application to access the API.
-- Integrator has subscribed to the PartnerBank API product on https://developer.mobilepay.dk/product
+- **Subscribe to API:** Integrator has subscribed to the PartnerBank API product on https://developer.mobilepay.dk/product

 ## Data repository